hlascelles/samudra/_posts/explore/2020-08-19-why-is-this-urgent.md

 The marine ecosystem is likely to collapse before the amount of plastic in our oceans surpasses the amount of fish.

-[In 1992 a container of yellow rubber ducks fell into the Pacific Ocean][5], and since then [these ducks wash up on the shores all around the globe][8].
+[In 1992 a container of yellow rubber ducks fell into the Pacific Ocean][5], and since then these ducks wash up on the shores all around the globe.
 This accident revealed that all our oceans are connected via a worldwide network of currents.
 A [study by Erik van Sebille][9], with a setup that is very similar to the rubber duck scenario, showed that the waste that starts its journey from the populated coastal areas is moved by the currents into the open ocean within months.
 This is how the six garbage patches formed in the gyres of our oceans.
 The study showed that there is no set destination - waste released from one specific place eventually ends up in all garbage patches; explore the model [here][10].
 The North Pacific patch is the largest attractor, the study predicts that over multi-millennial timescales most of the global marine debris will end up there.
 While floating plastic waste gets the most attention, [this is only 1% of the total plastic present in our oceans][11].
-The rest of it is [contained within the water column and animal animals][21].
+The rest of it is [contained within the water column and marine animals][21].
 Many scientists agree that among all the contaminants (solid, liquid and gas) currently ending up in our oceans, plastic is not the worst.

-On land mismanaged waste contaminates the soil via leachate from dumped and buried waste, as well as via pollutants released during open burning of waste.
+On land, mismanaged waste contaminates the soil via leachate from dumped and buried waste, as well as via pollutants released during open burning of waste.
 Microplastic change physicochemical properties of the soil, altering the carbon cycle and the water retention properties.
 This [affects plant community structures and often favours invasive plant species][22].
 Mismanaged waste has a detrimental effect on agriculture and food security in general.